Growth Equity, A Blend Between Private Equity and Venture Capital

 Distinguishing Growth Equity from Traditional Private Equity

 In a traditional private equity transaction, the PE firm almost always acquires either a 100% interest or a majority stake in a company.
 PE firms typically invest in more established companies with longer histories.
-They are aiming to maximize their returns through financial engineering, restructuring, or operational changes to the companies in their portfolio.
+They intend to maximize their returns through financial engineering, restructuring, or operational changes to the companies in their portfolio.
 In contrast, growth equity firms usually take minority stakes in companies.
-They are focused on providing later stage startups that already have achieved some success with additional capital to fuel expansion.
+They focus on later stage startups that already have achieved some success with additional capital to fuel expansion.

 Growth Equity Investing: Investors and Recent Trends